 "We have emphasized willingness as being indispensable (which means absolutely essential.
 What follows is the FIRST question).
 Are we now ready to let GOD remove from us all the things which we have admitted are objectionable?
 (And here is the SECOND question) Can He now take them all - everyone?
+(In other words, is your God big enough to help you with your character defects?
+The book continues.)
 If we still cling to something we will not let go, we ask God to help us be willing.